 I have a some records and cassette tapes that I would like you to put

 We are happy to provide that service, however, there is no fast,

 inexpensive way for us to go about it.
-To hire us to use our
+Records and tapes must be copied

-handful records or tapes that you need transferred, ask a friend or
+handful records or tapes that you need transferred, ask a younger

-literally be less expensive for you to buy a computer and learn
+cassettes, it would literally be less expensive for you to buy a